allanpablo/NLW-MoveIt/README.md

 ## 💻 Project

-[Move.it](https://moveit-apk.vercel.app/) came to remind you to exercise always! 💜
+[Move.it](https://moveit-apk.vercel.app/) I came to remind you to exercise always, for long working in your devices, rest your eyes and stretch your body periodically! 💜

 This is a project developed during the **[Next Level Week](https://nextlevelweek.com/)**, presented by **[@Rocketseat](https://github.com/Rocketseat)** during February 22-28, 2021.